caltechlibrary/dataset/README.md

 ## operations

 + Collection level
-    + Create (collection) - sets up a new disc scripture and creates $DATASET/$COLLECTION_NAME/collection.json
+    + Create (collection) - creates or opens collection structure on disc, creates collection.json and keys.json if new
     + Open (collection) - opens an existing collections and reads collection.json into memory
     + Close (collection) - writes changes to collection.json to disc if dirty
     + Delete (collection) - removes a collection from disc